NVS Stock Rises After FDA Grants Breakthrough Therapy Designation For Autoimmune Disorder Treatment

 Novartis looks to submit data from its many trials of Ianalumab with health authorities starting in early 2026 for potential approval.
 If approved, it could become the first targeted treatment for Sjögren’s disease, as per Novartis.

-The Breakthrough Therapy designation is intended to expedite the review of medicines that treat a serious or life-threatening condition.
+The Breakthrough Therapy designation, granted to Novartis on the basis of clinical evidence supporting the drug’s potential, is intended to expedite the review of medicines that treat a serious or life-threatening condition.
+Ianalumab was previously awarded the FDA’s Fast Track designation in 2016.

 Share